Huma755/ResumePilot-AI/README.md

 # ResumePilot AI

-ResumePilot AI is a simple web application built with Flask that analyzes a resume based on the job role selected by the user.
-It compares the skills found in the resume with the required skills for that role and displays the results.
+ResumePilot AI is a simple web application developed using Flask.
+It analyzes a resume based on the job role selected by the user.
+Users can upload their resume in PDF format, choose one of the available job roles, and the application compares the resume with the required skills for that role.

+At the moment, the application supports these job roles:

+* Python Developer
+* Data Analyst
+* Frontend Developer
+* Backend Developer

+After the analysis, the application displays:

+* Present Skills
+* Missing Skills
+* Resume Match Score

 ## Features

 * Upload a resume in PDF format
-* Extract text from the uploaded resume
+* Extract text from the uploaded PDF
-* Compare resume skills with the selected job role
+* Compare the resume with the selected job role
 * Display present skills
 * Display missing skills
 * Calculate a resume match score
-* Support multiple job roles

 ## Technologies Used